cityshrimp/rmmv_fow/README.md

 - Directional vision should work with most 8-direction movement plugins.
 - Targets may not show/hide correctly if they are bigger than 1 tile
 - Performance may become an issue if 1) map is too large, 2) too many origins, or 3) vision is too large
+- Only tested with 48x48 tile size.
+Most likely will not work if a different tile size was used.
 - Never tested with Vehicles
+- All calclulations are "tile-based".
+E.g., if an blocker event stands between two tiles, it will find which tile it's coordinates are on, and block vision for that tile only.
+- If a tile is marked as a special region and also contains a blocker event, it will take the more restrictive of the two.
+Example, if there's a blocker event (type 2 - mountain) on a hill tile.
+It will block vision like a mountain.
+- If an event initially starts had <fow_blocker> tag in comment, and then move into a page without the tag, it will continue to act as a blocker.
+To clear it, make sure to include <fow_blocker: 0> in the new page.
+This is done to preserve blockers added via plugin commands.